ni/nimi-python/docs/nidcpower/attributes.rst

 .. py:attribute:: logical_name

     Contains the logical name you specified when opening the current IVI session.
-    You can pass a logical name to the niDCPower_InitializeWithChannels function.
+    You can pass a logical name to the :py:meth:`nidcpower.Session._initialize_with_channels` method.
 The IVI Configuration utility must contain an entry for the logical name.
-The logical name entry  refers to a function section in the IVI Configuration file.
-The function section specifies a physical  device and initial user options.
+The logical name entry  refers to a method section in the IVI Configuration file.
+The method section specifies a physical  device and initial user options.

     The following table lists the characteristics of this property.